PAESCAL-SciDAC5/task-notes-integration-to-E3SM/README.md

 # Integrating PAESCAL codes to E3SM

-This is the landing page of PAESAL's task team working on integration with the E3SM project.
+This is the landing page of PAESCAL's task team working on integration with the E3SM project.
 For questions and comments, please contact

 - Wuyin Lin (Brookhaven National Laboratory)
 - Hui Wan (Pacific Northwest National Laboratory)